py-package/masonite-filemanager/CONTRIBUTING.md

 - The package will be locally installed in your venv (with `pip install .`).
 Meaning that you will be able to import it from the project contained in the package as if you installed it from PyPi.
-- When making changes to your packages you will need to uninstall the package and reinstall it with `pip uninstall filemanager && pip install .`
+- When making changes to your packages you will need to uninstall the package and reinstall it with `pip uninstall masonite-filemanager && pip install .`

 ### Contribute